Polkadot-Blockchain-Academy/pba-content/syllabus/8-XCM/4-Chain_Config_in_XCM/Parachain_Config_in_XCM_slides.md

 - `xcm-pallet` is a pallet that not only allows sending and executing XCM messages, but rather it also implements several of the configuration traits and thus can be used perform several XCM configuration actions.

----
+---v

-## 🛠️ Introducing `xcm-builder`
+## 🛠️ `xcm-builder`

-`xcm-builder` is a crate containing common configuration shims to faciliate XCM configuration.
+`xcm-builder` is a crate containing common configuration shims to facilitate XCM configuration.

 Most pre-built configuration items can be found in `xcm-builder`.

+It allows to use the XCM executor in FRAME.

 ---